Bart Starr: Coaching career

+Starr with President Gerald Ford during the dedication of the Green Bay Packers Hall of Fame in 1976.

 Immediately following his retirement as a player, Starr served as the Packers' quarterbacks coach and called plays in 1972 under head coach Dan Devine, when the Packers won the NFC Central division title at 10–4 with Scott Hunter under center.
 He pursued business interests and was then a broadcaster for CBS for two seasons.
 When Devine left for Notre Dame after the 1974 season, Starr was hired as head coach of the Packers on Christmas Eve.
 Upon taking the job, he recognized the long odds of a Hall of Fame player becoming a successful head coach.
 Initially given a three-year contract, he led the Packers for nine years, the first five as his own general manager.

 His regular season record was a disappointing 52–76–2, with a playoff record of 1–1.
 Posting a 5–3–1 record in the strike-shortened season of 1982, Starr's Packers made their first playoff appearance in ten years (and their last for another 11 years).
 They defeated the St. Louis Cardinals 41–16 in the expanded wild card round of 16 teams on January 8, 1983–their first home playoff game since 1967.
 However, they then lost to the Dallas Cowboys 37–26 in the divisional round the following week.
 He tallied only three other non-losing seasons as Packers coach.
 After a disappointing 8–8 finish the following year, Starr was dismissed in favor of his former teammate Forrest Gregg, who previously led the Cincinnati Bengals to Super Bowl XVI in the 1981 season and had coached the Cleveland Browns prior to that.

 On January 13, 1984, Starr was named the head coach of the Arizona Firebirds, a proposed expansion team for the NFL in Phoenix.
 The NFL never granted the would-be ownership group of the Firebirds a team (Phoenix would get the Cardinals in 1988).